workehub/logger/README.md

 };

-// Notify the logger to send the payload to the registered logger targets logger.notify(["console", "kafka"], payload);
+// Notify the logger to send the payload to the registered logger targets Logger.notify(["console", "kafka"], payload);
 ```

 ## Note

 The `ConsoleLog` target is included by default and does not need to be explicitly registered.
-You can simply call `logger.notify(["console"]`, payload) to log messages to the console.
+You can simply call `Logger.notify(["console"]`, payload) to log messages to the console.

 ## Screenshots